routingblog/arbitration/content/docs/problems.md

 - Empirical Data is hard to obtain. [^rand1] Companies may not provide relevant information to consumers even when legally required. [^rand2]

 - Forced arbitration clauses and class action bans are now a basic feature of form contracts [^wealthxfer3]

+# Empirical Data & Research

+- We have little empirical verification of the claims made both for and against arbitration and ADR, including positive assertions made about reduced cost, speed, and access to dispute mechanisms. [^galanterhaves3] The little empirical data we have consistently shows an anti-employee bias.
+Basic questions such as the typical characteristics and outcomes of cases in employment arbitration remain to be definitively answered. [^colvinempirical1]

+- Although the plaintiff compensation rate would be very instructive of the role of litigation, because of a lack of data, it cannot be computed from prior research [^congresswrong4]

 # Claim Suppression